finos/rune-common/README.md

 * Unsure if you are covered under an existing CCLA?
 Email [help@finos.org](mailto:help@finos.org)*

-## Get in touch with the Rosetta Common Team
+## Get in touch with the Rune Common Team

-Get in touch with the Rosetta Common team by creating a [GitHub issue](https://github.com/REGnosys/rosetta-common/issues/new) and labelling it with "help wanted".
+Get in touch with the Rune Common team by creating a [GitHub issue](https://github.com/REGnosys/rune-common/issues/new) and labelling it with "help wanted".

 We encourage the community to get in touch via the [FINOS Slack](https://www.finos.org/blog/finos-announces-new-community-slack).